ibm-cloud-docs/monitoring/remove.md

     ```
     {: codeblock}

-    where NAME is the name of the instance
+    Where NAME is the name of the instance

     For example, to remove an instance, run the following command: